solita/solita.github.com/_posts/2020-12-21-kinesis-streams-part-2.md

 The main pricing model for _Kinesis Streams_ was already discussed in **[Part 1](https://dev.solita.fi/2020/05/28/kinesis-streams-part-1.html#pricing-model)**.
 Here I will only summarise the possible extra costs associated with consuming data from a stream:

-- using **enhanced fan-out**: while reading data with the shared throughput will normally cost you nothing, you will be charged for using enhanced fan-out.
+- Using **enhanced fan-out**: while reading data with the shared throughput will normally cost you nothing, you will be charged for using enhanced fan-out.
 You will have to pay for each GB of consumed data, as well as for each enhanced consumer, on a shard per hour basis.
-- if you want to **read data older than 7 days** (long-term retention data) using the shared throughput, you will have to pay for the amount of that data you consume.
+- If you want to **read data older than 7 days** (long-term retention data) using the shared throughput, you will have to pay for the amount of that data you consume.
 However, there are no extra costs if you are using enhanced fan-out.
 - _DynamoDB_ charges **when using KCL**: you will have to pay for the automatically created table as you normally would with [_DynamoDB_](https://aws.amazon.com/dynamodb/pricing/provisioned/).
-If the stream has a big enough amount of shards to require a high-throughout table, _DynamoDB_ costs might start to get more noticeable.
+If the stream has a large enough amount of shards to require a high-throughout table, _DynamoDB_ costs might start to get more noticeable.

 # Conclusions

 In a nutshell, there are two distinct ways to consume a Kinesis stream: the standard iterator and enhanced fan-out.
 You can also call them **shared** and **dedicated throughput**, while that's exactly what they are.
 Shared throughput will cost you nothing, but you can only have **2-3 consumers**, and it might take **up to one second** from the moment the data is written to the stream to when it is consumed.

 While this might be all that you need most of the time, you also have other options.
 You will have to pay for each of your dedicated throughput consumers.
-But in return, you will get up to **20 consumers** with a **near real-time**record propagation latency.
+But in return, you will get up to **20 consumers** with a **near real-time** record propagation latency.

 Direct service integrations can only share the throughput with other consumers, and you can mix and match these two options to get up to **22-23 distinct stream consumers**.